DehydratedWater/airflow-docker-with-llamacpp-server/readme.md

 1. Airflow with Celery and Redis
 2. PostgreSQL 15
 3. Python 3.11 + pytorch, langchain, openai, pandas, ect
-4. Dockerized LLama.Cpp server with support for Nvidia GPU accesable from aiflow
+4. Dockerized python [llama.cpp server](https://github.com/abetlen/llama-cpp-python) with support for Nvidia GPU accesable from aiflow
 5. Scripts for building and running Dockers
 6. Dag example for connectiong with locally hosted LLM from Airflow with use of Langchain